ibm-cloud-docs/schematics/action-setup.md

 # Setting up {{site.data.keyword.bpshort}} actions
 {: #action-setup}

+Run you Ansible playbook in {{site.data.keyword.cloud_notm}} by using {{site.data.keyword.bpshort}} actions.

-An [Ansible playbook](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook){: external} is a set of instructions or automation tasks that you can configure to run on a single target, or group of target hosts also referred to as inventory.
+An [Ansible playbook](https://www.redhat.com/en/topics/automation/what-is-an-ansible-playbook){: external} is a set of instructions or automation tasks that you can configure to run on a single target, or a group of target hosts.
+These target hosts are also referred to as inventory.
 It includes tasks, roles, policies, or steps to deploy your resources in the target hosts.
 You can run your automation tasks in the order in which you want to configure and perform managed operations on the {{site.data.keyword.cloud}} resource.
 {: shortdesc}

 ## Creating and running the {{site.data.keyword.bpshort}} action
 {: #create-action}

 Create a {{site.data.keyword.bpshort}} action and specify the Ansible playbook that you want to run against your {{site.data.keyword.cloud_notm}} resources.
+{: shortdesc}

-Before you begin:
+**Before you begin**:

 - Create an Ansible playbook and store the playbook in a GitHub or GitLab repository.
+You can also try out one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.
-- Make sure that you have the required permissions to create and edit an action.
+- Make sure that you have the [required permissions](/docs/schematics?topic=schematics-access) to create a {{site.data.keyword.bpshort}} action.

-You cannot update the location and region once an action is created.
-Also, make sure your IP addresses are in the [allowlist](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).
-{: important}

-To create an action:
+**To create an action**:

-1. From the [{{site.data.keyword.bpshort}} actions dashboard](https://cloud.ibm.com/schematics/actions).
-Then, click the **Create action** button.
+1. From the [{{site.data.keyword.bpshort}} actions dashboard](https://cloud.ibm.com/schematics/actions), click **Create action**.
 2. Configure your action.
    1. Enter an **Action name** and an optional **Action description** for your action.
 The name can be up to 128 characters long and can include alphanumeric characters, spaces, dashes, and underscores.
    2. Optional: Enter the tags that you want to add to your action.
-Tags can help you search an action easily.
+Tags can help you find an action more easily later.
-   3. Select the resource group where you want to create an action.
-Default resource group is `default`.
+   3. Select the resource group where you want to create the action.
-   4. Decide where you want to create an action.
-The **Location** determines where your action runs and action data is stored.
-You can choose between a geography, such as `North America`, `Frankfurt`, or `London`.
-The {{site.data.keyword.bpshort}} determines the location based on availability.
-Make sure of your location, you cannot update the location and region once an action is created.
+   4. Select the **Location** where you want to create the action.
+The location determines where your action runs and action data is stored.
+You can choose between a geography, such as `North America`, or a location, such as `Frankfurt` or `London`.
+If you select a geography, {{site.data.keyword.bpshort}} decides on a location within this geography based on availability.
+Be sure that you can store your action data in this location as you cannot change the location after the action is created.
 For more information, about where your data is stored, see [Where is my information stored?](/docs/schematics?topic=schematics-secure-data#pi-location).
-The location that you choose is independent from the region or regions where the {{site.data.keyword.cloud_notm}} resources reside and where you want to run your Ansible playbook.
+Note that the location of your action is independent from the location of your {{site.data.keyword.cloud_notm}} resource where you want to run your Ansible playbook.
    5. Click the **Create** to create an action.
 Your action is created with a `Normal` state, and you are directed to the `Settings` page.
 3. Import your Ansible playbook.
-   1. Enter the **Repository URL** of your GitHub or GitLab repository where you want your Ansible playbook to run.
+   1. Enter the **Repository URL** of your GitHub or GitLab repository where your Ansible playbook is stored.
 The URL can point to the master branch, any other branch, or a subdirectory.
-Your action can point to one playbook at a time only.
-If you want to run multiple playbooks, create a separate action for each playbook.
+If your repository stores multiple playbooks, you must select the playbook that you want to run later.
+A {{site.data.keyword.bpshort}} action can point to one playbook at a time.
+To run multiple playbooks, you must create a separate action for each playbook.
       - Example for master branch: https://github.com/myorg/myrepo
       - Example for other branches: https://github.com/myorg/myrepo/tree/mybranch
       - Example for subdirectory: https://github.com/mnorg/myrepo/tree/mybranch/mysubdirectory